masum184e/langchain/langchain.md

   - invoke
   - ainvoke
 - what's the differences between structured and unstrutured data in langchain
+- Explore all the parameter of fewshotprompt template
 # JSON Support

 - Few Shot Prompt Template